Crates.io | embedded-nano-mesh |

 );

-method is used to perform all internal operation of the Node
+Performs all necessary internal operation of the Node

 .

-It shall be called in a loop with providing embedded-io
+It must be called in a loop with providing embedded-io

 implemented structure